bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     When opening this page the first time, you will be asked to configuration a new _index pattern_.

 1. Click the _Create new index pattern_ button.
 Enter the index name — `salaries` — as the index pattern.
 Make sure _Kibana_ says _Success!
-Your pattern matches 1 index_, and click _Next step_.
+Your pattern matches 1 index_.

     ![Kibana index pattern](images/kibana-index-pattern-1.png)